pog87/PtitPrince/README.md

 # PtitPrince

-A python iplementation of the Raincloud plot!
+A python implementation of the Raincloud plot!

 You can install it via